Last Updated on August 23, 2019

 The speed of support.
-As mentioned above, VPN.ac support is not available 24/7.
+VPN.ac doesn't offer live chat support, and the regular support is not available 24/7.
 The support staff is based in Romania so you will likely not get an answer until the early afternoon if you submit a support ticket in the morning in China.
-All of my support tickets have always been answered within 24 hours and I have always been completely satisfied with the answers.

 The CyberSec option.
 Enabling the CyberSec option in the NordVPN apps will not only block unwanted advertisements, but also protect you from malware and DDos attacks while connected to the VPN.
-This is a great method for blocking ads on a non-rooted Android phone.
-Actually, it's the only way to block ads and use a VPN at the same time on a non-rooted Android.
-Considering that almost every app shows annoying ads, I find this feature to be very useful.
+This is similar to the SafeWeb option offered by Surfshark.

 The Jurisdiction and logging policies.
 NordVPN is based in Panama, which is completely outside of the "fourteen eyes" countries.
 They also don't keep any kind of logs, not even connection/session logs.